What is a Student Services Coordinator?

 - Serve as a resource to professors if problems arise with a student-athlete with which they would like the assistance of a Student Services Coordinator.

 - Report academic progress to coaches, usually on a weekly basis.

 - Coordinate awards for academic, internship and scholarship opportunities.

-- Collect and report data to various offices (e.g., SEC for Academic Honor Roll achievements, Vanderbilt University Associate Provost’s Office, Board of Trust, etc.).
+- Collect and report data to various offices (e.g., SEC for Academic Honor Roll achievements, Vice Chancellor and Athletics Director, Faculty Athletics Representative, Board of Trust, etc.).

 - Ensure all student-athletes are in compliance with NCAA Academic Eligibility requirements.